darenliang/darenliang.com/content/posts/problems-with-proxing-images.md

 * **Feature-full**: imglabs.io supports a large number of image transformations and formats
 * **Concurrency is included**: the image proxy can scale up and down effortlessly through the power of serverless computing
-* **Minimal latency**: each function runs physically close to each user in hundreds of locations, dramatically decreasing the latency of proxying images
+* **Minimal latency**: the image proxy runs physically close to each user in hundreds of locations, decreasing the latency of proxying images
 * **Global CDN**: images are cached with a global CDN with no extra cost
 * **DDoS protection**: powered by [Cloudflare](https://www.cloudflare.com), imglabs.io and your proxied images are protected by best-in-class DDoS protection